Universities

 University College Dublin School of Medicine (Dublin)

-Studying medicine at UCD promotes a first-class curriculum, early patient contact and a timetable that integrates social and extra-curricular activities.
+Studying medicine at UCD promotes a world-class curriculum, early patient contact and a timetable that incorporates social and extra-curricular activities.
 Lectures take place in Ireland's largest university campus.
 Two of Dublin's leading acute hospitals are available for your practical training.
 The university also offers you the opportunity to familiarise yourself with the healthcare systems of other countries.
 For example, you can take a summer elective in hospitals in the USA, Canada, Malaysia or Australia.

 University College Cork School of Medicine (Cork)